YanjieZe/3D-Diffusion-Policy/README.md

 **Applications and extensions of DP3 from the community**:
 - [arXiv 2024.11](https://arxiv.org/abs/2411.09658), *Motion Before Action: Diffusing Object Motion as Manipulation Condition*, where DP3 shows improved effectiveness with a Motion-Before-Action module.
 - [arXiv 2024.10](https://arxiv.org/abs/2410.10803), *Generalizable Humanoid Manipulation with Improved 3D Diffusion Policies*, where improved DP3 shows effectiveness in humanoid manipulation tasks and impressive generalization abilities across scenes.
+- [arXiv 2024.09](https://arxiv.org/abs/2409.07163), *Mamba Policy: Towards Efficient 3D Diffusion Policy with Hybrid Selective State Models*, where the backbone of DP3 is replaced with the Mamba archiecture.
 - [arXiv 2024.09](https://arxiv.org/abs/2409.02920), *RoboTwin: Dual-Arm Robot Benchmark with Generative Digital Twins*, where DP3 is well benchmarked on 6 new simulated bimanual tasks.
 - [arXiv 2024.08](https://arxiv.org/abs/2408.11805), *ACE: A Cross-Platform Visual-Exoskeletons System for Low-Cost Dexterous Teleoperation*, where DP3 shows effectiveness in bimanual dexterous tasks.
 - [arXiv 2024.07](https://arxiv.org/abs/2407.03162), *Bunny-VisionPro: Real-Time Bimanual Dexterous Teleoperation for Imitation Learning*, where DP3 shows effectiveness in bimanual long-horizon tasks.